cfengine/documentation/reference/components/cf-agent/bundles-for-agent/databases-in-agent-promises.markdown

 ---
 layout: default
 title: databases in agent promises
-categories: [Bundles for agent,databases in agent promises]
+categories: [Reference, Bundles for agent, databases in agent promises]
 published: true
-alias: Bundles-for-agent-databases-in-agent-promises.html
+alias: reference-bundles-for-agent-databases-in-agent-promises.html
-tags: [Bundles for agent,databases in agent promises]
+tags: [Reference, Bundles, agent, databases, promises, promise types]
 ---

-### `databases` promises in agent

 CFEngine Nova can interact with commonly used database servers to keep promises about the structure and content of data within them.